 - Kosher salt to taste

-1 Preheat oven to 500°F (260°C).
-Grease 2 large baking sheets with canola oil or non-stick cooking spray.
+1 Preheat oven and prepare baking sheet: Preheat oven to 500°F (260°C).
+Grease 2 large baking sheets with non-stick cooking spray.
 Make sure you are using sturdy baking sheets, or a flat roasting pan that can take high heat.
 A standard cookie sheet may warp.

 Remove from oven and sprinkle with salt to serve.